Suite breadth vs procurement depth.

 LineNow is procurement-specialized rather than horizontal.
 The trade-off is intentional: less breadth across business functions, more depth on the procurement workflow.

-- Closed-loop control — order → send → reply parsed → received → inventory → next recommendation, no human retyping.
+- Closed-loop control — order → send → reply parsed → received → inventory → next recommendation, no duplicate entry.

-- Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals.
-Equivalent to Microsoft's Dynamics 365 Supplier Communications Agent, at $50/month instead of enterprise pricing.
+- Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals, creating reviewable supplier-reply updates inside the PO workflow.

 - Layer 2 AI: conversational analytics, custom reports, AI order builder.